Skip to main content

 Maintain It Over Time

-Review Hermes Agent logs, rotate keys when needed, monitor disk usage, monitor RAM and CPU usage, update framework dependencies, snapshot before upgrades, and keep rollback notes.
+Review Hermes Agent logs, rotate keys when needed, monitor disk usage, monitor RAM and CPU usage, update framework dependencies with hermes update when appropriate, snapshot before upgrades, and keep rollback notes.

 Why Hermes Agent Benefits from a VPS

-Hermes Agent can involve skills, memory, provider settings, messaging gateways, scheduled tasks, and command approvals.
+Hermes Agent can involve skills, memory, provider settings, messaging gateways, scheduled tasks, command approvals, and server-side logs.
 A VPS keeps those moving parts in one controlled runtime.

 01